riazvm/velerobackupandrestore/README.md

 ![](./media/image22.png)

-NOTE: apart from the default and system namespaces, planespotter, x1, y1 and z1 exist
+> NOTE: apart from the default and system namespaces, planespotter, x1, y1
+> and z1 exist

 > kubectl get po \--all-namespaces

 ![](./media/image23.png)

-> NOTE: Note the pods running in the default, planespotter and the x1,
+> NOTE:  The pods running in the default, planespotter and the x1,
 > y1 and z1 namespaces

 > kubectl get pv \--all-namespaces